Princess Charlotte (1796 EIC ship)

 Princess Charlotte was an "extra ship’’ of the British East India Company (EIC), launched in 1796.
 She made four voyages for the EIC.
 On her second voyage she suffered a short-lived mutiny.
 She then spent almost a year as an armed ship in the service of the EIC, including a voyage to the Red Sea.
-A squadron of the French Navy captured her in the Vizagapatam roads in 1804, on her fourth voyage.
+A squadron of the French Navy captured her at the Battle of Visakhapatnam in 1804, on her fourth voyage.

 Voyages

 Because she sailed during the Napoleonic Wars, she sailed under letters of marque issued separately for each captain.
 These authorized her masters to engage in offensive action against the French, and not just defend themselves; that they were allowed to do without a letter.